tinystats/teacups-giraffes-and-statistics/README.md

 This repository holds the source materials for this project.
 To view the online modules, please visit: https://tinystats.github.io/teacups-giraffes-and-statistics/.

+This project is licensed under the terms of the [cc-by-nc-nd](https://creativecommons.org/licenses/by-nc-nd/2.0/) license.

 # Getting Started